RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/cmi-rse/cmi-rse.md

 ### RSE support via the Centre for Machine Intelligence (CMI-RSE)

 Sheffield's <a href="https://www.sheffield.ac.uk/machine-intelligence">Centre for Machine Intelligence (CMI)</A> works closely with the Research Software Engineering (RSE) group in Computer Science.
-Two members of RSE are joint-funded by CMI and the Alan Turing Institute, enabling RSE to provided AI/ML services without cost recovery.
-The CMI-RSE team supports members of the Shef.AI and wider University communities in enabling, designing, implementing and refining AI streams in research projects, with involvement ranging from 2 months to 6 months or more, depending on requirements.
+The CMI is funding 1 FTE of research engineering time, enabling RSE to provided AI/ML services without cost recovery.
+The CMI-RSE team primarily supports members of the University community by enabling, designing, implementing and refining AI streams in research projects.

 If you have a project in mind that would benefit from CMI-RSE involvement, please have a look at the FAQ below and complete the application form to register your interest and begin the conversation.